ikari-pl/downsouper/README.md

 ```

 Be careful, it will take a lot of space.
 Dump of images from ikari.soup.io takes 19GiB of disk space.

+# FAQ

+1. **Why is the code so ugly?**

+   Because I'm in a hurry.
+Need to download before soup gets DDoSed by the angry users.
+We have a week left only.

+2. **I am getting error 429 and soup doesn't work**

+   You got banned for making too many requests.
+Interestingly enough, this happens to me only if I open the web version of soup, not by testing the script.
+Turns out my browser makes a million retries on failing requests (and does so immediately).
+A buggy script or a browser extension would be to blame.

+3. **I have the json, but I need the pictures**

+   Download all the `full_size_image`, `video.src` and `audio.src` before soup goes down.
+On a fast connection, this worked suprisingly well (downloading 19 GB of my soup wasn't a problem on the server-side).
+You can do parallel requests.

+4. **Why is it so slow?**

+   It downloads your soup one page (screen) at a time, like you would with the browser.
+Each page takes 3-15 seconds to generate.
+Soup is under heavy stress now.
+My soup was 2151 pages long, which means 2151 requests, each taking ~10 seconds &emdash; should finish within 6 hours.
+In reality it took a little more.

+5. **How to convert it to Wordpress archive / tumblr??**

+   Well, this is a problem to solve once we have the backup.
+It has enough metadata to do so.

+6. **What's the file structure?**

+   It's one huge JSON grouped into "chunks" which are exactly the pages as they loaded one by one.
+This also means adding new posts shifts EVERYTHING within the chunks.
+I tried to deal with it with the new `--newposts` option but it's not well tested at all.

+   On the other side it helps group the results into smaller pages and was helping me continue from where it was interrupted previously easy.
+Each chunk ID relates to one `/since/{chunk}` request.

+7. **What is `content.unkown`?**

+   If a rare type of post appeared, I just dumped everything to be parseable later (with the `--fix` option).

+8. **I cannot into computers, make it a button**

+   I want to, but they didn't give us enough time.
+I can't right now.
+I have a job as well.